Challenge : Cooperating with Others and Nature

 |?||time||duration||responsibility, durability etc.|

-The analogy with the way the fundamental forces operate suggests that one has to cooperate with Others.
-Working together in a spirit of sharing and cooperation is more fruitful than competing with an “every man for himself” mind set.
-There is strength in unity.
-Are rivers not formed by small streams.
+The analogy with the way the fundamental forces operate suggests that one has to cooperate with Others and with nature.

 The unity of spirit and matter